DariaShantalova/dariashantalova.github.io/_posts/2023-09-24-Linux-trouble.md

 # Troubleshoot commands

-1. Use find and pass the results to grep via xargs

-(Open window once more to see the solution to the first part).

-2. (Solution to 1) for example: find /home/admin/ -type f -name "*.txt" |xargs grep -c 'Alice' , adding the results from three files: echo -n 411 > /home/admin/solution

-(Open window once more to see the solution to the second part).

-3. (Solution to 2) grep Alice -A 1 /home/admin/1342-0.txt (or open the file with less or vi and enter /Alice).
-Appending this result: echo 156 >> /home/admin/solution.

 ## cut
 * **cut -d ' '**
 * **cut -d ' ' -f1** fields number to be cut